 - A 24 SEER unit is about 2.5x the cost of a 13 SEER unit.

-One amazing and often-overlooked component to cooling is a whole-house fan.
-These are used whenever the outside air temperature is less that the inside temperature, usually in the evening and nighttime.
+One amazing and often-overlooked component of cooling is a whole-house fan.
+These are used whenever the outside air temperature is less than the inside temperature, usually in the evening and nighttime.
 Whole-house fans move inside air out through the attic.
 This cools the attic at night, and a cooler attic means a cooler home.

 One example is a home in Kaysville.
 They cool their entire home (and attic) to the outside temperature each night, frequently down to 65 degrees in the summertime.
 Their whole-house fan costs 7 cents per hour to operate, and they saved $120 just in August.
 A whole-house fan pays for itself in about two years.
 E.R.S.
 Heating & Cooling does not install these, but we will refer you to some trusted installers.

 Note: Attic insulation is another major factor and it prevents the heat in the attic from transferring into your living space.